 - Design strategies for residential, commercial and industrial areas with approaches tailored to their market potential and also informed by social and environmental factors.

 - Implement inclusive economic growth strategies that address the intensity of concentrated poverty in legacy cities, promoting revitalization that not only attracts newcomers but also increases opportunities for current residents.

 - Forge supportive partnerships among federal, state, and local governments by coordinating efforts to target resources and revisiting regulations that impede joint efforts, incentivizing regional collaboration towards shared benefits.

 - Build the city's ability to execute complex revival strategies by strengthening leadership, improving fiscal health, investing in information infrastructure, and supporting a healthy business environment.

 An effort to rethink strategies for sustainability, livability, and growth in cities facing long-term population loss, industrial decline, and other economic challenges.

 A report containing a nine-point strategy to shape new approaches to preservation, to adapt existing tools and policies used by preservationists, and to promote place-based collaboration, especially in legacy cities like Newark, Detroit, and Cleveland.

-The Assembly cosponsored the 2013 Bruner Loeb Forum under the theme "Legacy City Design," as part of the Legacy Cities Design Initiative, a joint project of The American Assembly and J Max Bond Center.
+The Assembly cosponsored the 2013 Bruner Loeb Forum, held on November 7th, 2013, under the theme "Legacy City Design," as part of The Assembly's Legacy Cities Design Initiative, a joint project of The American Assembly and J Max Bond Center.